How do I find the right flange size?

 👆🏼 This flange looks about right.
 See how the nipple extends within the tunnel, but the areola says mostly where it is.

-Unfortunately, the only thing you can change with most breast pumps to suit your nipple is the diameter of the tunnel that your nipple is sucked into.
+Despite the many different shapes and sizes of nipples, the only thing you can change with most breast pumps is the diameter of the tunnel that your nipple is sucked into.

 Some signs that might indicate that your flange is too small are: